Dell-Networking/ansible-role-dellos-flow-monitor/README.md

 Example playbook
 ----------------

 This example uses the *dellos-flow-monitor* role to configure session monitor configuration.
 It creates a *hosts* file with the switch details and corresponding variables.
-The hosts file defines the *ansible_net_os_name* variable with corresponding Dell EMC networking OS name.
+The hosts file defines the *anisble_network_os*/ *ansible_net_os_name* variable with corresponding Dell EMC networking OS name.

 When *dellos_cfg_generate* is set to true, the variable generates the configuration commands as a .part file in the *build_dir* path.
-By default it is set to false.
+By default, the variable is set to false.
 It writes a simple playbook that only references the *dellos-flow-monitor* role.

 **Sample hosts file**